 What’s happening and when

-John Holland-KBR Joint Venture will be undertaking these works on behalf of Melbourne Water.
+John Holland-KBR Joint Venture undertook these works on behalf of Melbourne Water, work included:

 - removal of trees, root ball excavation and backfill of embankment